LighghtEeloo/data-types-a-la-carte/Readme.md

 No more lispy `In $ Left $ Right $ Add (In (Left (Left (Val 1)))) (In (Left (Left (Val 1))))` anymore.

+## What have we achieved?

 With all the preparations, we can separate all algebra definitions and all data definitions into different files, and only implement the needed algebras for each data type.
 We can flexibly combine data type with `:+:` at any time and use the algebra with all required instances defined.
+The powerful flexivity is where this approach gets its name from - it's like ordering pre-deined dishes and combine them as you wish.

+The rest of the paper will focus on the famous free monad, the holy grail of monadic operators.

 ## [Monads for Free](./app/Free.hs)